 - Export tariff – You get paid if you produce extra energy and send it back to National Grid energy suppliers.

-To join the tariff policy, you need to ensure that your solar tiles or panels are purchased from credited suppliers registered under Microgeneration Certification Scheme (MCS).
-You can register for the Feed-in tariff and Renewable Heat Incentive with the MCS certificate.
+To join the tariff policy, you must ensure that your solar tiles or panels are purchased from credited suppliers registered under the Microgeneration Certification Scheme (MCS).
+With the MCS certificate, you can register for the Feed-in tariff and Renewable Heat Incentive.

-UK government will pay you for the next 20 years, and the incentive is not considered a part of your personal tax allowance.
+The UK government will pay you for the next 20 years, and the incentive is not considered a part of your tax allowance.

 The hype around roof tiles in the solar industry is steadily increasing with time.
 With benefits like sleek appearance and elimination of electricity bills, it sure seems like a good project to consider for your homes or offices.

-If you are also not sure whether to buy solar roof tiles, go through our guide to get clarity on the same.
+If you are unsure whether to buy solar roof tiles, go through our guide for clarity.

-Even though solar tiles work just like the panels, there are still some notable differences between both options.
-Based on your roof structure, budget, and energy requirements, you can make a choice between both.
+Even though solar tiles work just like panels, there are still some notable differences between both options.
+You can choose between both based on your roof structure, budget, and energy requirements.